 ‘If you’re not provided your records (as you should be) , you may wish to keep a record of your consultations yourself and / or record them.
 As a clinician I encourage this.’ – Steve Turner RGN; RMN; Ba(Hons); P.G.
 Dip.
 Ed

 In my next blog I’ll look at communication and documentation.
 What form should this take?
-Covering all options including: online access to records, patient held notes, visit summaries, asessment letters, patient notebooks.
+Covering all options including: online access to records, patient held notes, visit summaries, assessment letters, patient notebooks, body maps, recordings, images.
 How can we ensure patients & all involved have this information in real time?

 Previous blogs in this series: